Posrabi/flashy/README.md

 - Sign In.
 - Choose how many words you want to learn.
 - Learn them.
-- Then go back to home to see your new words appears in your history.
+- Go back to home to see new words appear in your history.

 ## Features: